BOTANICAL IMAGES SCOTIA

 The BISCOT committee maintains a list of eligible artists who are invited each year to apply for space to exhibit.

-Artists who have exhibited work at the RHS and gained gold and silver-gilt awards qualify for automatic eligibility with the same time period as do graduates of the R.B.G.E.
+Artists who have exhibited work at the RHS and gained gold and silver-gilt awards qualify for automatic eligibility as do graduates of the R.B.G.E.
 Botanical Illustration Course who gain a diploma with distinction.

 If an artist has not exhibited within seven years following successful assessment, then work must be re-submitted for a new assessment.
 If the reason for not exhibiting has been lack of space, then the period of eligibility will be extended and the artist will be given priority in the next exhibition.